Vertical Skimo Races in the Alps

 Stats: 3.2km and 500m+

 The atmosphere at this weekly race series is electric, with thousands of skiers completing the course each winter and spectators coming out to cheer each Wednesday night from late December to mid-March.
-It is a time trial start format, with the first competitor starting at 18:00 and racers departing every 20 seconds.
+It is a time trial start format, with the first competitor starting at 18h and racers departing every 20 seconds.

-Part of what makes Courchevel so special is that it draws the youngest racers, racers who’ve been skiing for decades, and families, all alongside competitors with their eyes on the record and the large cash prizes throughout the season.
-The final edition, in mid-March, is typically costume themed and includes a concert at the finish line.
+Part of what makes Courchevel so special is that it draws the youngest racers, racers who’ve been skiing for decades, and families, all alongside competitors with their eyes on the record and the large cash and gear prizes throughout the season.
+The final edition, in late-February, is typically costume themed and includes a concert at the finish line.
 Registration can be done online or at the start in Courchevel Le Praz the hour before the race.

 Race: Montée de la Foilleuse